-Absorption.
+- Absorption.
 In portability (under subpart H of this part 982): the point at which a receiving PHA stops billing the initial PHA for assistance on behalf of a portability family.
-The receiving PHA uses funds available under the receiving PHA consolidated ACC.

-Accessible.
-The facility or portion of the facility can be approached, entered, and used by individuals with physical handicaps.

-Adjusted Income.
-Annual income, less allowable HUD deductions.

-Adjusted Annual Income.
-Same as Adjusted Income.
+The receiving PHA uses funds available under the receiving PHA consolidated ACC. - Accessible.
+The facility or portion of the facility can be approached, entered, and used by individuals with physical handicaps. - Adjusted Income.
+Annual income, less allowable HUD deductions. - Adjusted Annual Income.
+Same as Adjusted Income. - Administrative fee.

-Administrative fee.
 Fee paid by HUD to the PHA for administration of the program.
-See §982.152.

-Administrative fee reserve (formerly "operating reserve").
+See §982.152. - Administrative fee reserve (formerly "operating reserve").
 Account established by PHA from excess administrative fee income.
 The administrative fee reserve must be used for housing purposes.
 See §982.155.
-Administrative fee reserves from FY 2004 and 2005 funding are further restricted to activities related to the provision of tenant-based rental assistance authorized under Section 8.
+Administrative fee reserves from FY 2004 and 2005 funding are further restricted to activities related to the provision of tenant-based rental assistance authorized under Section 8. - Administrative plan.

-Administrative plan.
 The plan that describes PHA policies for administration of the tenant-based programs.
 The Administrative Plan and any revisions must be approved by the PHA's board and included as a supporting document to the PHA Plan.
-See §982.54.
+See §982.54. - Admission.

-Admission.
 The point when the family becomes a participant in the program.
-The date used for this purpose is the effective date of the first HAP contract for a family (first day of initial lease term) in a tenant-based program.

-Amortization payment.
-In a manufactured home space rental: The monthly debt service payment by the family to amortize the purchase price of the manufactured home.

-Annual contributions contract (ACC).
-The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program.

-Annual Income.
-The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations.

-Applicant (applicant family).
-A family that has applied for admission to a program but is not yet a participant in the program.

-Area Exception Rent.
+The date used for this purpose is the effective date of the first HAP contract for a family (first day of initial lease term) in a tenant-based program. - Amortization payment.
+In a manufactured home space rental: The monthly debt service payment by the family to amortize the purchase price of the manufactured home. - Annual contributions contract (ACC).
+The written contract between HUD and a PHA under which HUD agrees to provide funding for a program under the 1937 Act, and the PHA agrees to comply with HUD requirements for the program. - Annual Income.
+The anticipated total income of an eligible family from all sources for the 12-month period following the date of determination of income, computed in accordance with the regulations. - Applicant (applicant family).
+A family that has applied for admission to a program but is not yet a participant in the program. - Area Exception Rent.
 An amount that exceeds the published FMR.
-See §982.504(b).

-"As-paid" States.
-States where the welfare agency adjusts the shelter and utility component of the welfare grant in accordance with actual housing costs.

-Assets.
-(See Net Family Assets.)

-Auxiliary aids.
-Services or devices that enable persons with impaired sensory, manual, or speaking skills to have an equal opportunity to participate in, and enjoy the benefits of, programs or activities receiving Federal financial assistance.
+See §982.504(b). - "As-paid" States.
+States where the welfare agency adjusts the shelter and utility component of the welfare grant in accordance with actual housing costs. - Assets.
+(See Net Family Assets.) - Auxiliary aids.
+Services or devices that enable persons with impaired sensory, manual, or speaking skills to have an equal opportunity to participate in, and enjoy the benefits of, programs or activities receiving Federal financial assistance. - Budget authority.
+An amount authorized and appropriated by the Congress for payment to HAs under the program.
+For each funding increment in a PHA program, budget authority is the maximum amount that may be paid by HUD to the PHA over the ACC term of the funding increment.